IRobL/mrbc_team/README.md

 ## Qualifications

 Unlike last season's official MRBC entry, the purpose of the Deathstronauts is to maximize our ranking within the selected division.
-Players will be offered a preferred seating based on qualifications and time commitment rather than being logged in during a scheduled match time and not have already played a match.
+Players will be offered preferred seating in matches based on qualifications and time commitment rather than being logged in during a scheduled match time and not have already played a match.

+To qualify, there are two options:
-To qualify, in a 1v1 spar, defeat Congress in his Small Pulse Stormcrow.
+  1. In a 1v1 spar, defeat Congress in his Small Pulse Stormcrow.
 Any MRBC valid mech is eligible for use in the qualification match.
 You are limited to 3 match attempts per week.
-Alternatively, drop in a scouting match, win, and do > 90% of Congress' total damage.
+  2. Alternatively, drop in a scouting match, win, and do > 90% of Congress' or Zym's total damage.

 Deathstronauts who have passed the qualification challenge will have ashured seats in MRBC matches:  If they are on time, and scheduled for a match, they play for all of their scheduled matches.
 Non-qualified participants will not have priority over those who have passed their qualification challenge.

 ## Practice

 We can't win if we don't practice.
 A reasonable amount of practice would be 60-120 mins per week.
-We're going to do Scouting when we have < 5 players to practice our positioning.
-When we have > 5, we'll switch up to private lobby scrims.
+We're going to do Scouting when we have < 5 team mates to practice our coordination.
+When we have > 5, we'll switch up to private lobby scrims unless the pugs are really good.
+I recommend that others watch top tier games in MRBC's match archives to get an understanding of what a good team does to win, and what bad teams do to lose.

-# Mechs
+# Good Mechs

 ###### Lights
 ACH       - Small pulse lasers